softwheel/homekv/README.md

 ## HomeKV

 ### Basic
-HomeKV is a Rust memory key-value store which support Atomicity.
+HomeKV is a Rust key-value store which support Atomicity.
 Atomicity is implemented by a MVCC storage, which also make Reading and Writing don't block each other so that they can run in parallel.